-7.6.8 Close the safety petcock, and press the control handle lever.
+- 7.6.8 Close the safety petcock, and press the control handle lever.
 Verify that no air escapes through the vent hole on the cylinder body of the inlet valve body.
 Air escaping from this vent indicates worn seals in the inlet valve.
-Turn off the compressed air supply and service the valve per Section 6.3.

-7.6.9 Inlet valve malfunctioning.
+Service the valve per Section 6.3. - 7.6.9 Inlet valve malfunctioning.
 Inspect internal parts for wear, and lubrication.
-Refer to Section 6.3.

-7.6.10 Insufficient-size air supply hose or reduced-size fittings between the compressor and blast machine.
-See Section 3.2.2.

-7.6.11 Dirty filter element in optional air filter.
-Check filter element.

-7.6.12 Pop-up valve stuck, or internal piping worn or out of alignment.
+Refer to Section 6.3. - 7.6.10 Insufficient-size air supply hose or reduced-size fittings between the compressor and blast machine.
+Refer to Section 2.3.1. - 7.6.11 Dirty filter element in optional air filter.
+Check filter element. - 7.6.12 Pop-up valve stuck, or internal piping worn or out of alignment.
 Inspect internal piping.

-7.7 Blast Machine will not Depressurize or Depressurizes Too Slowly
+7.7 Blast Machine Does not Depressurize or Depressurizes Too Slowly

-7.7.1 Abrasive trap screen blocked, or abrasive trap needs cleaning.
-Clean the trap at least twice daily.

-7.7.2 Exhaust muffler blocked.
-Refer to Section 6.5.

-7.7.3 Check the pneumatic adaptor gasket on the control handle for swelling, which restricts air flow through the handle.
+- 7.7.1 Abrasive trap screen blocked, or abrasive trap needs cleaning.
+Clean the trap at least twice daily. - 7.7.2 Exhaust muffler blocked.
+Inspect the muffler per Section 6.5. - 7.7.3 Check the pneumatic adaptor gasket on the control handle for swelling, which restricts air flow through the handle.

-7.7.4 Check for blockage in the control hose.

-7.7.5 Check the fitting on the inlet valve (shown in Figure 17, Item 13).
-It must have a 1/16" orifice.

-7.7.6 Remote control valves malfunctioning.
+- 7.7.4 Check for blockage in the control hose. - 7.7.5 Check the fitting on the inlet valve (shown in Figure 17, Item 13).
+It must have a 1/16" orifice. - 7.7.6 Remote control valves malfunctioning.
 Inspect the inlet and outlet valves per Section 6.3 and 6.4.

-7.8 Outlet Valve Will Not Seal
+7.8 Outlet Valve Does not Seal

-7.8.1 Outlet valve diaphragm worn, or outlet valve requires service.
+7.8.1 Outlet valve diaphragm worn or outlet valve requires service.
 Refer to Section 6.4.